 Until this is available, just be aware that the difference is battery life.
 2+ weeks on the Smart 3000 compared to the 1+ weeks on the Pro 3000.

 And now for a bit more detail…

-The Pro 3000 with Bluetooth looks to be a great option that sits in the higher mid-range of the Oral-B lineup of electric toothbrushes.
+The Smart 3000 with Bluetooth looks to be a great option that sits in the mid-range of the Oral-B lineup of electric toothbrushes.

 It is not the cheapest, basic and most functional nor is it the most expensive, feature rich and most desired model.

-Whilst there is little to fault with the brush particular it is the value and features of other models in the range that ultimately makes this brush a bit bland and not particularly distinguishable.
+Whilst there is little to fault with the brush particular, its value and features of other models in the range that ultimately makes this brush a bit bland and not particularly distinguishable.

 Variants of this toothbrush

 There are 2 variants of the Oral-B Smart 3000.